 For me, this is the time of year for a good gin & tonic, and judging by a shortage of tonic waters at the local grocery stores right now, I'm not the only one who thinks so.
 I thought it would be a good time to update and rerun this piece for July 2014, with lots of updates.
 The recipe section has been extensively updated.
 I have also posted a roundup of commercial tonic … [Read more...] about Making Tonic Water from Scratch – My Descent into Madness

 We don't normally run many recipes (though I wish I had a recipe writer).
 However I'll sometimes write posts about cocktails, holiday recipes etc., and we sometimes excerpt recipes from cookbooks here.
 Author Nancy Rommelmann also contributes to this section.

 When Jack Yoss was the chef of the excellent Ten 01 restaurant in Portland, one of his most requested recipes was the Thai ribs, which were only available in the bar.
-He was kind enough to send it to me, and several readers have thoroughly tested the instructions and cut it down from a restaurant-sized portion to one … [Read more...] about Jack Yoss Thai Ribs Recipe
+He was kind enough to send it to me, and several readers have thoroughly tested the instructions and cut it down from a restaurant-sized portion to one that is more manageable.
+The final result is really good, and … [Read more...] about Jack Yoss Thai Ribs Recipe